 During May 2007, after more than 30 years of searching, the Hebrew University archeological team announced that they unearthed the remains of King Herod including his grave, sarcophagus, and mausoleum, thus solving one of Israel’s great archaeological mysteries.

 Arriving at the archaeological site, you will meet with Dr. Oren Gutfeld, who was part of the discovery team.
 He will act as your guide on this special adventure.
 He will provide commentary of this 30-year search, as well as the accomplishments of King Herod, as you explore the ancient tomb and become some of the first visitors to the tomb since it was sealed nearly 2,000 years prior.

 After your exciting adventure, rejoin your motor coach and return to your Crystal ship.

-Guests must be a minimum of 12 years old in order to participate.
 As this excursion involves extensive walking over uneven surfaces, it is not recommended for guests with walking difficulties.
-It is recommended that guests dress in conservative casual clothing, a hat, sunglasses, and sunscreen, as well as wear flat, comfortable shoes.
-Shoulders and knees must be covered; sleeveless shirts and short are not allowed.
+Guests should dress conservatively for their visits to religious sites.
+Shorts and sleeveless tops are not permitted.
+It is recommended that guests bring a hat, sunglasses and sunscreen, as well as wear flat, comfortable shoes.
 In the unlikely event Dr. Oren Gutfeld is unavailable, a local expert guide or archaeologist will lead the exploration of Herod’s tomb.
 The order of sights visited may vary.
-This excursion will operate in all weather conditions.
-A minimum number of bookings is required for this excursion to operate.
-Pre-reservation of this Crystal Adventures excursion is recommended.
+This Crystal Adventures excursion MUST be pre-reserved.